goodbuns/fishmon/README.md

 At some point, I would like to set up uptime alerts (so I know when `fishmon` dies) and temperature alerts (so I know when to take action).

+## License

+Fishmon is licensed under the terms of the AGPLv3.